bigai-nlco/ReflectEvo/README.md

 --gas (optional): Gradient accumulation steps.
 (Default: 4)

 For one stage training with D<sup>+</sup>, we use Low-Rank Adaptation (LoRA)-based Parameter-Efficient Fine-Tuning (PEFT)(See Appendix B.2).
 Use
 ```
 python run_SFT_one_stage.py --task logiqa --input_data /path/to/training/data --output /path/to/output --model_path /path/to/model
 ```

+#### Arguments
+--task (required): The dataset to use.
+Options include:
+  LogiQA, MATH, MBPP, Bigbench, Bigbenchfree(Filtered subset of freetext tasks from BIG-bench).

+--input_data(required): Folder containing training data.

+--output: Output file path for saving results or logs.

+--model_path: Path to the base model.

 For Direct Preference Optimization(DPO) training with both D<sup>±</sup> and D<sup>pref</sup>(See Appendix B.2), use
 ```